A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Introduction

 \subsection{Related Works}

 We summarize below two lines of existing literature pertinent to our work.

-{ \textbf{Reserve Price Optimization.}} There is a vast amount of literature on price estimation~\citep{cesa2014regret,qiang2016dynamic,shah2019semi,drutsa2020reserve,kanoria2020dynamic,keskin2021dynamic,guo2022no}. \citet{deng2020robust} considers a model where buyers and sellers are equipped with different discount rates, proposing a robust mechanism for revenue maximization in contextual auctions. \citet{javanmard2020multi} proposes an algorithm with $\tilde \cO(\sqrt T)$ regret while \citet{fan2021policy} achieves sublinear regret in a more complex setting. \citet{cesa2014regret} studies reserve price optimization in non-contextual second price auctions, obtaining $\tilde \cO(\sqrt{T})$ revenue regret bound.~\citet{drutsa2017horizon,drutsa2020reserve} studies revenue maximization in repeated second-price auction with one or multiple bidders, proposing an algorithm with a $\cO (\log \log T)$ worst-case regret bound.
-However, their setting is non-contextual and the cannot be applied to our setting.
+{ \textbf{Reserve Price Optimization.}} There is a vast amount of literature on price estimation~\citep{cesa2014regret,qiang2016dynamic,shah2019semi,drutsa2020reserve,kanoria2020dynamic,keskin2021dynamic,guo2022no}. \citet{deng2020robust} considers a model where buyers and sellers are equipped with different discount rates, proposing a robust mechanism for revenue maximization in contextual auctions. \citet{javanmard2020multi} proposes an algorithm with $\tilde \cO(\sqrt T)$ regret ($T=KH$ in our paper) while \citet{fan2021policy} achieves sublinear regret in a more complex setting. \citet{cesa2014regret} studies reserve price optimization in non-contextual second price auctions, obtaining $\tilde \cO(\sqrt{T})$ revenue regret bound.~\citet{drutsa2017horizon,drutsa2020reserve} studies revenue maximization in repeated second-price auctions with one or multiple bidders, proposing an algorithm with a $\cO (\log \log T)$ worst-case regret bound.
+However, their setting is non-contextual, and they cannot be applied to our setting.

-Among this line of research, \citet{golrezaei2019dynamic} is possibly the closest to our work.
-The work assumes a linear stochastic contextual bandit setting, where the contexts independent and identically distributed, achieving $\tilde \cO(1)$ regret when the market noise distribution is known and $\tilde \cO (K^{2/3})$ when it is unknown and nonparametric.
-While the $\tilde{\cO}(1)$ regret under known market noise distribution seems to be better than our bound, we emphasize that their stochastic bandit setting does not require exploration over the action space required in our work and, even in generic linear MDPs, a $\Omega{(\sqrt{K})}$ regret lower bound exists~\citep{jin2020provably}.
-Moreover, our algorithm achieves $\tilde{\cO}(\sqrt{K})$ regret when the market noise distribution is not known, only with mild additional assumptions.
-Lastly, as we discussed previously, the approaches in~\citet{golrezaei2019dynamic} cannot be directly applied in the MDP setting, necessitating our novel algorithmic structure.
+Among this line of research, \citet{golrezaei2019dynamic,golrezaei2023incentive} are possibly the closest to our work. \citet{golrezaei2019dynamic} assumes a linear stochastic contextual bandit setting, where the contexts are independent and identically distributed, achieving $\tilde \cO(1)$ regret when the market noise distribution is known and $\tilde \cO (K^{2/3})$ when it is unknown and nonparametric.
+While the $\tilde{\cO}(1)$ regret under known market noise distribution seems to be better than our bound, we emphasize that their stochastic bandit setting does not require exploration over the action space but needed in our work and, even in generic linear MDPs, a $\Omega{(\sqrt{K})}$ regret lower bound exists~\citep{jin2020provably}. \re{For unknown distribution, there's another difference that they consider a time-varying model while we focus on dealing with the underlying fixed MDP.
+Though the difficulty of these tasks is hard to compare directly, \citet{amin2014repeated} considers a non-parametric but fixed distribution setting and suffers $\tilde O(K^{2/3})$ regret, which may hint at the main difficulty comes from a non-parametric rather than time-varying setting.
+We delay more discussion about concrete techniques in \citet{golrezaei2019dynamic} in \Cref{app:comp}.} Lastly, as we discussed previously, the approaches in~\citet{golrezaei2019dynamic} cannot be directly applied in the MDP setting, necessitating our novel algorithmic structure.